We build custom software

 but not from scratch:

-The first version of our solutions normally are working in less than four weeks.
+The first version of our solutions normally is working in less than four weeks.

 Free of bugs.